 After the death of Howard Goodman in 2002, and then Vestal Goodman in 2003, Johnny concentrated on expanding ministry from River Of Life and Johnny Minick Ministries by means of television and internet broadcasting.
 The new century was full of opportunity giving JMM a global presence.
 Every Sunday Johnny would preach and sing from the broadcast center at River Of Life to a growing audience of thousands watching over the internet and satellite television.
 As broadcast technology developed, JMM was the first in the Nashville area to broadcast in High Definition.
 They were also the first in the Southeastern U.S. to aquire LED lighting for their studio productions.

 In 2014, Johnny, Tanya Goodman Sykes and her husband Michael Sykes started singing together as Goodman Revival.
 In February of 2014 they went into the studio and recorded their debut project, "Songs In The Key Of Happy."
 Spring House Music heard the recording and leased the project to be distributed through the Gaither Music Network and in October 2014 a companion video was produced at the Gaither Studios in Alexandria, IN.

 Johnny and Sherry enjoy a very full life of ministry and music.
-One of their greatest joys is spending time with their son, Aaron, his wife, Julie, and their 3 grandchildren, Hayden, Preston and Londin.
+One of their greatest joys is spending time with their son, Aaron, his wife, Julie, and their 4 grandchildren, Hayden, Preston, Londin and Brooklyn.